The Name of a Tribe That Defined a Nation

 And here I lie, exhausted and on my last breaths.
 In my final moments, on the battlefield of Bibracte (58 BCE - modern-day France), the memories of my past flow through me like the mighty Rhône - endless and unyielding.

 I am Divico (130 - 58 BCE), chieftain of the Tigurini, a tribe of the Helvetii peoples.
-I stand a firm witness to our people's epic tale—a story of courage, defiance, and the undefeatable spirit of the Celts tribes.
+I stand a firm witness to our people's epic tale—a story of courage, defiance, and the undefeatable spirit of the Celtic tribes.

 The Dawn of the Celtic Era - Hallstatt Culture